Darillium/uaa/docs/UAA-APIs.rst

     302 - Found
     200 - Success

-Logout: ``GET /logout.do``
+Logout: `GET /logout.do`
 ------------------------

-The UAA can act as a Single Sign On server for the Cloud Foundry platform (and possibly user apps as well), so if a user logs out they log out of all the apps.
+The UAA can act as a Single Sign On server for the Cloud Foundry platform (and possibly user apps as well), so if a user logs out he logs out of all the apps.

 OAuth2 Authorization Confirmation: ``GET /oauth/authorize/confirm_access``
 --------------------------------------------------------------------------